linked0/web/dev.md

 ```
 npx v0-mcp-server // v0
 ```
+- Create a Next.js middleware that checks for a valid JWT in cookies and redirects unauthenticated users to `/login`. use context7

 💎 git
 gh auth login // code는 command 로그에 나타남. gh repo list linked0 --limit 1000 | sort